daeuniverse/dae/docs/getting-started/external-dns.md

 ## External DNS on another machine in LAN

-If you set up a external DNS on another machine in LAN, you may want to let the DNS queries to dns.google.com proxied.
-For example, if you have following configuration in AdguardHome:
+If you set up a external DNS on another machine in LAN, you may want to let the DNS queries to `dns.google.com` proxied.
+For example, if you have following configuration in `AdguardHome`:

 ```
 Listen on: 192.168.30.3:53 (mac address: 8c:16:45:36:1c:5a)